-Fish learned things very quickly, which meant that she was always waiting for other kids to catch up.
+Fish didn’t have very many friends.
+She didn’t know what to say to kids her age.
+Fish learned things quickly, which meant that she was always waiting for other kids to catch up.
 While she waited, she used her imagination.
-She learned very early on never to say that she was bored to her family because they’d assign her a household chore.
+She learned very early on never to say that she was bored to her family, because they’d assign her a household chore.
 Instead, she created worlds to visit in her head.

 One day, sitting in the back of math class, she invented a world of water.
 This world was floating out in the middle of space along with a bunch of others.
 70% of her imaginary planet was covered with deep blue oceans.
 She made some land masses and moved them around until she got seven of them just right.
 It was a pretty planet made of blues and greens, but it needed some life on it.

 She added some life in the water.
 Some of the creatures crawled out of the water and onto the land.
 Some stayed in the sea and some took to the air.
 She created gigantic creatures that lumbered around eating everything.
 “No, that’s not right,” thought Fish.
 “We can’t have big creatures eating everything.”
-So she drew a big fireball and killed off the big creatures.
+So she created a big fireball and killed off the big creatures.

 Out of the ashes, little creatures began to grow on the land.
 Some of these little creatures looked like her with their blonde hair and fair skin.
 Some had dark skin and there was every color in-between.
 These little creatures were clever.
 They learned how to walk upright, how to use tools and use fire.
 She wanted to see what these creatures could do.
 They were far more interesting than anything she had come up with so far.